keuller/event-driven-platform/user-service.md

 }
 ```

-If the user exists in memory of this service, you must receive a reply like that:
+If the user exists in memory you must receive a reply like this:

 ```json
 {